Pointer Value Retrieval: A new benchmark for understanding the limits of neural network generalization: Empirical Exploration of PVR Tasks

-Motivated by the increases in performance from dataset size in Figure \ref{fig:vec-overview} and to test the limits of neural network learning, we look at training with massive dataset sizes, up to $5\times 10^7$.
+Having seen the generalization jumps from increasing training dataset and better neural network architectures, we look at scaling datasets by another order of magnitude, up to $5\times 10^7$ which we use to train different architectures.
 We show the results for \mlp and \mlpmixer in Figure \ref{fig:tr-sizes}.
 For \mlp, we observe that with ~$10^7$ training points, it is able to learn neighborhoods of size $3$ (which was at random accuracy in the smaller sweep of Figure \ref{fig:vec-overview}), but at larger number of datapoints, struggles to fit the training set. \mlpmixer, with its larger capacity and better inductive bias, shows continuing performance improvements as dataset size is increased, solving more and more complex tasks, although we see variance increase with the most complex tasks, with \textit{some seeds failing to train} (suggesting open questions on learning dynamics).
-Note for tasks of complexity $m$, we see $100\%$ test accuracy with \mlpmixer at ~$5\times 10^{m+3}$ training examples.
+For \mlpmixer, we see $100\%$ test accuracy with ~$5\times 10^{m+3}$ data for tasks of complexity $m$